-The following site criteria are considered necessary for the protection of water quality and the prevention of health hazards and nuisance conditions arising from the on-site discharge of wastes.
+The following site criteria are considered necessary for the protection of water quality and the prevention of health hazards and nuisance conditions arising from the on-site discharge of wastes from residential and small commercial establishments.
 They shall be treated as region-wide standards for assessing site suitability for such systems.
 Waiver of individual criterion may be made in accordance with the "Provision for Waiver" contained in this policy.
+Systems resulting in large wastewater loads may require additional criteria which are not covered in this policy, and which will require review by the Regional Water Board on a case by case basis.